 Step 2.5.4: Screening Check

-For each scenario in 2.1.8, enter the CCDP for the corresponding target set in the appropriate cell (from Step 2.5.3 for findings in the “Fire Confinement Category”, and from Steps 2.5.1 and 2.5.2 for the other findings).
+For each scenario in Worksheet 2.1.8, enter the CCDP for the corresponding target set in the appropriate cell (from Step 2.5.3 for findings in the “Fire Confinement Category”, and from Steps 2.5.1 and 2.5.2 for the other findings).
 For each scenario either copy DF, FIF, AF, SF, and NSP from the first row or, if available, use the most recent value.
 Calculate the resulting DCDFj for the scenario.
 Calculate the total DCDF as the sum of the DCDFj estimates for each of the scenarios.

 DCDF = __________